trianglegrrl/yallHap/README.md

 ## Acknowledgments

-- YFull for maintaining the comprehensive Y-chromosome phylogeny
+- [YFull](https://www.yfull.com/) for maintaining the comprehensive Y-chromosome phylogeny
-- YBrowse for the SNP database
+- [YBrowse](http://ybrowse.org/) for the SNP database
 - Yleaf and pathPhynder for algorithmic inspiration
+- 1000 Genomes Project and AADR for validation data